MuddySpud/MuddySpud.github.io/notes.md

 ###### Next:

   Need to always make sure start with title that matches previous selected option. ie option selected must be followed by a markdown heading with the same text as option.
-  Build other locations.
-  Add todo for farm field should pretend that it is LuSenlin that is saying it. ie contact field division as this location is being developed.
-  Then try and generate images for frames and modules with plants added.
-  As Adrian said with his image.

 Add what to notice in intro to demo.
   - See how large the range of opions are